A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Results

 Because QAnon is a US conspiracy topic, we then focused on English tweets using the QAnon dataset.
-The 10-core English hashtag co-occurrence network ($n=232$) comprises the four conspiracy theory-related topics, including `\#WHO', `\#TRUMP', `\#5G' and `\#BILLGATES'; these topics were discussed previously \cite{Xu2021}.
-In addition, we observed the well-known QAnon hashtags such as `\#WWG1WGA' ($k=624$), `\#MAGA' ($k=337$), `\#THEGREATAWAKENING ($k=244$); it seems that QAnon debunking information was also heard in the network. for instance, `\#FAKENEWS' ($k=94$), `\#FAKENEWSMEDIA' ($k=15$), `\#CONSPIRACY' ($k=31$) were identified as well.
-Since `\#FAKENEWS' is identified in both global and English hashtag co-occurrence networks, we suppose that there could be, at least, two voices towards QAnon, one is pro-QAnon and the other is anti-QAnon, which is consistent with our QAnon users visulizations (Fig~\ref{fig:swingusers}).
-In addition, we are able to identify `\#FAKENEWS' and its 64 neighbours, indicating there was a voice of debunking QAnon-related news.
+The 10-core English hashtag co-occurrence network ($n=232$) comprises the four conspiracy theory-related topics, including `\#WHO', `\#TRUMP', `\#5G' and `\#BILLGATES', which have been discussed previously \cite{Xu2021}.
+In addition, we observed the well-known QAnon hashtags such as `\#WWG1WGA' ($k=624$), `\#MAGA' ($k=337$), `\#THEGREATAWAKENING ($k=244$); it seems that QAnon debunking information was also present in the network, for instance, `\#FAKENEWS' ($k=94$), `\#FAKENEWSMEDIA' ($k=15$), and `\#CONSPIRACY' ($k=31$) were identified as well.
+Since `\#FAKENEWS' is identified in both global and English hashtag co-occurrence networks, we suppose that there could be, at least, two voices towards QAnon, one is pro-QAnon and the other is anti-QAnon, which is consistent with our QAnon users' visualisations (Fig.~\ref{fig:fig1}).
+In addition, we are able to identify `\#FAKENEWS' and its 64 neighbors, indicating there was a voice of debunking QAnon-related news.

-These two hashtag co-occurrence networks indicate that QAnon has been evolving a much larger conspiracy umbrella worldwide, which may potentially attract vulnerable users, including swing users who are neutral to pro- and anti-QAnon groups.